cozy/cozy-docs/src/documents/host/trouble-shootings.html.md

 ### Npm errors

 Cozy is based on Node.js applications.
 Node.js apps download their dependencies from the NPM registry.
 Sometimes this registry is not stable.
-So if you encounter NPM related errors, try to run the installation again.
+So, if you encounter NPM related errors, try to run the installation again.

 ## ARM processors

 ### Node.js

-Node.js require a specific configuration to be built on an ARM processor.
-Actually the version that is setup only supports Raspberry Pi like processors (ARMv6).
+Node.js requires a specific configuration to be built on an ARM processor.
+Actually, the version that is set up only supports Raspberry Pi like processors (ARMv6).

 ### Nginx

-We didn't find yet a good solution to setup Nginx on a Raspberry.
+We didn't find yet a good solution to setting up Nginx on a Raspberry.
 We are still working on it.
-If you want to help us about this issue, feel free to contribute!
+If you want to help us with solving this issue, feel free to contribute!

 Here is a good tutorial to install Nginx on your Raspberry Pi: http://virtualitblog.blogspot.fr/2013/05/install-nginx-141-raspberry-pi.html